Maggie-XShen/smc-in-a-box/README.md

 - Owner: URL of the output party for servers to submit aggregated shares.

 ### 3. Run the software

-To start up a server, at the folder server/cmd, compile then run
+To start up a server, in the server/cmd folder, compile and run:
 ```
 ./cmd -confpath="path_to_server_config_file" -inputpath="path_to_experiments_file" -logpath="path_to_log_folder" -n_client=num_of_clients
 ```

-To start up an output party, at the folder outputparty/cmd, compile then run
+To start up an output party, in the outputparty/cmd folder, compile and run:
 ```
 ./cmd -confpath="path_to_output_party_config_file" -inputpath="path_to_experiments_file" -logpath="path_to_log_folder" -n_client=num_of_clients
 ```

-To start up a client, at the folder client/cmd, compile then run
+To start up a client, in the folder client/cmd, compile then run
 ```
 ./cmd -confpath=“path_to_client_config_file” -inputpath=“path_to_input_file” -logpath="path_to_log_folder"
 ```

-To describe the meaning of some parameters:
+Parameter Descriptions:
-- For server and output party, use -mode="http" to disable TLS; the default enables it (which requires setup of certificate).
+- For server and output party: use -mode="http" to disable TLS; the default enables it (which requires setup of certificate).
-- For server, use -n_client_mal=num_of_malicious_client to enable malicious clients; the default assumes all are honest.
+- For server: use -n_client_mal=num_of_malicious_client to enable malicious clients; the default assumes all are honest.
-- For client, use -mode=honest to run client without malicious behavior.
+- For client: use -mode=honest to run client without malicious behavior.
 Default setting assumes client could act maliciously.

  **Note:** Servers and the output party must start before clients.